ceph/ceph/doc/glossary.rst

 	Ceph Client Libraries
-                The collection of libraries that can be used to interact with components of the Ceph System.
+                The collection of libraries that can be used to interact with components of the Ceph Cluster.

 	Ceph Cluster Map
                 See :term:`Cluster Map`